-With the beginning of the civil war from the year 1975, however, the consumption fell abruptly, and most of the vineyards were destroyed.
-Only the cult vineyard Château Musar remained in existence and only had to forego the harvest in 1976 and 1984.
-After the war, viticulture recovered again.
-In the 1990s, a lot of money was invested in the modernization of the wineries and meanwhile apply the wines of the two major Château Musar challengers Château Kefraya and Château Ksara qualitatively as nearly equal.
-In 2012, the vineyard covered 14,000 hectares.
-Most of the vineyards are located on the plateau of Ksara in the Bekaa Valley at an average altitude of 1,000 meters.
-Of these, 90,000 hectoliters of wine were obtained.
-There are also large quantities of brandy arrack, such as raisins and table grapes produced.
+With the beginning of the civil war from 1975, however, consumption fell suddenly and most of the vineyards were destroyed.
+Only the cult winery Chateau Musar remained and only had to forego the harvest in 1976 and 1984.
+After the war, viticulture recovered.
+A lot of money was invested in the modernization of the wineries in the 1990s and now the wines of the two big Château Musar challengers are considered Chateau Kefraya and Chateau Ksara qualitatively as almost equal.
+In 2012 the vineyard area was 14,000 hectares.
+The majority of the vineyards are located on the Ksara plateau in the Bekaa Valley at an average altitude of 1,000 meters.
+90,000 hectoliters of wine were obtained.
+There are also large amounts of the brandy arrack, such as raisins and table grapes produced.

-Most grape varieties were imported by Frenchmen.
-These are the red wines Cabernet Sauvignon, Carignan Noir ( mazuelo ) Cinsault, Grenache Noir ( Garnacha Tinta ), Mourvèdre ( Monastrell ) Merlot and Syrah as well as the white wine varieties Clairette.
-Sauvignon Blanc, Merwah ( Sémillon ), Obaideh ( Chardonnay ), Ugni Blanc ( Trebbiano Toscano ) and Viognier, Important autochthonous are Beitamouni and Obeidi, Most of these are in low bush form ( gobelet ) behaved.
-The climate is with up to 300 sunny days a year, cool nights and sufficient rainfall ideal for viticulture.
+Most of the grape varieties were introduced by the French.
+These are the red wine varieties Cabernet Sauvignon, Carignan Noir ( mazuelo ) Cinsault, Grenache Noir ( Garnacha Tinta ), Mourvèdre ( Monastrell ) Merlot and Syrah as well as the white wines Clairette.
+Sauvignon Blanc, Merwah ( Sémillon ), Obaideh ( Chardonnay ), Ugni Blanc ( Trebbiano Toscano ) and Viognier, Important autochthonous are Beitamouni and Obeidi, Mostly these are in low bush form ( gobelet ) behaved.
+The climate is with up to 300 days of sunshine a year, cool nights and sufficient rainfall ideal for viticulture.
 Well-known producers are Chateau Fakra.
 Chateau Kefraya.
 Chateau Ksara.
 Chateau Musar.
 Clos St. Thomas.
 Domaine Wardy, Héritage, Kouroum, Masaya and Nakad.